 To learn more about Simply’s “Taking Care of Baby and Me” results, check out their MHPA webinar from May 2021:

-Although the healthcare community has extensively studied the link between nutrition and diabetes, research examining the connection between diabetes and home-delivered or medically-tailored meal services is still relatively new.
+Although the healthcare community has extensively studied the link between nutrition and diabetes, research examining the connection between diabetes and home-delivered or medically tailored meal services is still relatively new.

-Here are a few other studies of note:
+A few studies of note:

 - “For food-insecure individuals with diabetes, medically tailored meals improved dietary quality and food insecurity and reduced hypoglycemia.”